On the Injectivity of Euler Integral Transforms with Hyperplanes and Quadric Hypersurfaces: Introduction

-In the conclusion of \cite{curry2022many}, Curry, Mukherjee, and Turner posed the question of how the Euler characteristic transform (ECT) would behave on shapes cut out by quadratic equations rather than linear equations.
+In the conclusion of \cite{curry2022many}, the authors posed the question of how the Euler characteristic transform (ECT) would behave on shapes cut out by quadratic equations rather than linear equations.
 Inspired by this question, we consider a ``converse" of this question in this work - \textit{what if we replace hyperplanes in the $\ECT$ with quadric hypersurfaces?}